SupaDevsTeam/credentialiq-backend/README.md

 **default: [proofRequest](https://github.com/oceans404/vc-verifier/blob/main/proofRequest.js#L8)**

-If you don't customize `proofRequest.js`, this server will send a verification request for an KYCAgeCredential proof with a birthday before January 1, 2023 to the [credentialAtomicQuerySigV2 circuit](https://docs.iden3.io/protocol/main-circuits/#credentialatomicquerysigv2).
-This circuit is specified by the circuitId in `vcHelpers/KYCAgeCredential.js`, set to credentialAtomicQuerySigV2.
+If you don't customize `proofRequest.js`, this server will send a verification request for an ScholaCredential proof with a birthday before January 1, 2023 to the [credentialAtomicQuerySigV2 circuit](https://docs.iden3.io/protocol/main-circuits/#credentialatomicquerysigv2).
+This circuit is specified by the circuitId in `vcHelpers/ScholaCredential.js`, set to credentialAtomicQuerySigV2.

 ```js
 {